seek-oss/skuba/.changeset/tiny-chairs-deliver.md

 init: Resolve directory path when patching Renovate config

-This should fix the `Failed to patch Renovate config.` warning when creating a new repo with Skuba.
+This should fix the `Failed to patch Renovate config.` warning when creating a new repo.